Provost and Senior Vice President for Academic Affairs

 Associate Provost Slavin received his PhD in Historical Musicology from Princeton University.
 He joined the music faculty of Baruch College in 1986 and also serves on the faculty of the PhD Program in Music at the Graduate Center of CUNY.
 He has published articles on 15th-century music in international journals, including the Journal of Musicology, Journal of the Royal Musical Association, Early Music, Studi Musicali, and Musica Disciplina, and has contributed to the Journal of the American Musicological Society, the new MGG (Die Musik in Geschichte und Gegenwart), Leading Notes, Notes, and the Dictionary of the Middle Ages.
 He was co-organizer of the First International Conference on Binchois (Fall 1995), is co-editor of Binchois Studies (Oxford University Press, 2000), and is editing the songs of Binchois for a new edition of the composer’s secular music.
 He is past-president of the Greater New York Chapter of the American Musicological Society.

-Associate Provost Slavin monitors the college’s curriculum, supervises the college’s academic assessment efforts and the offices that provide support for student learning, and coordinates initiatives in the areas of faculty development (specifically related to teaching) and faculty engagement.
+Associate Provost Slavin monitors the college’s curriculum, the offices that provide support for student learning, and coordinates initiatives in the areas of faculty development related to teaching and faculty engagement.

 Associate Provost for Assessment, Accreditation, and Institutional Effectiveness